Niagara Falls Canada: Perfect 3 Day Itinerary

 DINNER: Choose a Spot in the Fallsview Tourist Area

 After a full day of exploring, I’d recommend sticking close to the Fallsview tourist area for dinner.
-There are some great options to satisfy your appetite:
+I do recommend doing some research and making some reservations for dinner, otherwise you’ll end up in Wendy’s or Burger King!

 - The Flour Mill Scratch Kitchen: Located at the Old Stone Inn Hotel, this spot serves up fresh, locally inspired dishes.